cr4yfish/nemmy/README.md

 <!-- ABOUT THE PROJECT -->

+# Notice
+Nemmy will continue being down for an undefined amount of time since Vercel has suspended my account and will only allow me to continue deploying if I pay 20€/month for a pro account.
+I don't have that kind of money so all of my Web-projects (including Nemmy) will be on-hold until I win the lottery or something lol.

+As for why I'm not moving my projects somewhere else: I have no motivation left after that whole fiasco.
+Maybe I'll come back someday - might even be tomorrow, I don't know yet.

 ## About The Project

 Nemmy is a Progressive Web App (PWA) for Lemmy.
 Lemmy is kinda like Reddit, but federated so a CEO can't just fuck over everyone.